warolv/github-actions-series/tf-example.md

 Success!

-## Conclusion

 In this tutorial, I explained how to provision EC2 instance using Terraform and Github Actions workflow, I used GitHub-hosted runner and workflow_dispatch type of workflow which is triggered manually.

 Thank you for reading, I hope you enjoyed it, see you in the next post.

-If you want to be notified when the next post of this tutorial is published, please follow me on medium and on my Twitter (@warolv).
+If you want to be notified when the next post of this tutorial is published, please follow me on [medium](https://warolv.medium.com/) and on my Twitter (@warolv).

 You can get all tutorials of Gihub Action from my github repo by cloning it: ‘git clone https://github.com/warolv/github-actions-series.git‘